Suryakant Dhasmana

 Suryakant Dhasmana (born 5 February 1964 in Dehradun) is an Indian politician.
 He is Vice President of Uttarakhand Pradesh Congress.
 His was educated at St. Joseph Academy, Dehradun.
 He graduated from DBS College, Dehradun with post graduation from DAV (PG) College, Dehradun.

-In 2013, he lost the mayoral election.
+In 2003 and 2013, he lost the mayoral election.

-Dhasmana was a candidate of Indian National Congress from Dehradun Cantonment Constituency in the 2017 Uttarakhand Legislative Assembly election.
+Dhasmana had unsuccessfully contested as a candidate of Indian National Congress from Dehradun Cantonment Constituency in the 2017 Uttarakhand Legislative Assembly election and 2022 Uttarakhand Legislative Assembly election.
 He was the chairman of Vinod Bharatwal Committee which led the plan of making of the state of Uttarakhand, and his recommendations played important role in formation of Uttarakhand.